Theatre History and Background

-STC has grown to become the third largest nonprofit theatre producer in Minnesota and one of the largest professional theatres for young audiences in the country.
-During the coming year, it will serve approximately 130,000 young people and their families from throughout the Twin Cities.
+STC has grown to become one of the largest professional theatres for young audiences in the country.
+During the coming year, it will serve approximately 150,000 young people and their families from throughout the Twin Cities.

 Between 1984 and 1997, STC held most of its performances at the Eisenhower Community Center in Hopkins, Minn.
 During the 1990s, STC took shape into a fully professional theatre company.
 By developing collaborations with a wide variety of organizations, STC was able to significantly expand the scale and extent of the theater’s programming.

 In the mid-1990s, a unique collaboration by STC, the City of Hopkins, and the Hopkins School District planned and designed the Hopkins Center for the Arts (HCA), the current home of STC.
 Steve Barberio, former artistic director, led community efforts to design and fund the $4.3 million, 37,000 square foot, multi-disciplinary arts facility located in downtown Hopkins.
 Today, this new facility has been widely credited as the catalyst for the rebirth of downtown Hopkins.